Last Updated on

 Some people experience digestive disturbances, such as diarrhoea, and gas, due to an excessive protein intake.

-Another concern with a high protein focused diet is the possibility of overlooking the other necessary nutrients that you need in your diet, such as carbohydrates, vitamins and minerals.
+Another concern with a high protein focused diet is the possibility of overlooking the other necessary nutrients that you need in your diet.
+For example carbohydrates, vitamins and minerals.

-To avoid any of the negative side effects of taking too much protein, make healthy food choices when planning your diet.
+To avoid any of the negative side effects of taking too much protein.
+You should make healthy food choices when planning your diet.